LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 ## Optional: Versioning

 Both payload and metadata can be versioned with 64-bit version numbers.
+These versions are internal versions, incremented each time the Lumion is updated and re-signed.

 ## Optional: Access Control